Sunak: UK working with allies after Russian missiles ‘cross into Poland’

 “We are also coordinating with our international partners, including NATO.”

+According to Downing Street, Mr Sunak offered Poland “any assistance needed to urgently establish what happened”.

+“The leaders agreed to remain in close contact and continue co-ordinating with our international partners, including Nato allies, on the next steps,” a spokesperson said.

-Mr Cleverly said that the UK was “urgently looking” into the report that Russian missiles had landed in the Nato member state close to the border with Ukraine, reportedly killing two people.
+Mr Cleverly earlier said that the UK was “urgently looking” into the reports.

 Little information is so far known about the incident, but it has already sparked concern in Ukraine and among the war-torn nation’s allies in Europe and beyond.

-Mr Cleverly tweeted late on Tuesday: “We are urgently looking into reports of missiles landing in Poland, and are in contact with our Polish friends and Nato allies.”
+The Polish Foreign Ministry late on Tuesday said that a Russian-made missile fell in eastern Poland and killed two people.

+The ministry said foreign minister Zbigniew Rau summoned the Russian ambassador and “demanded immediate detailed explanations”.

-According to a White House readout, Mr Biden “offered full US support for and assistance with Poland’s investigation” and “reaffirmed the United States’ ironclad commitment to NATO”.
+Mr Biden, in his call with the Polish president, “offered full US support for and assistance with Poland’s investigation” and “reaffirmed the United States’ ironclad commitment to Nato”.

+Mr Biden also spoke to Nato secretary general Jens Stoltenberg, who was among those to hold a call with Mr Duda.

+Mr Stoltenberg said Nato was “monitoring the situation”, tweeting: “Allies are closely consulting.
+Important that all facts are established.”

 Register for free to continue reading